desmos-labs/docs/docs/03-fullnode/02-setup.md

 ## 6. Full sync - Sync from block 1
 :::warning Full sync from scratch
 With version `2.3.1` it's no longer possible to sync the node from scratch.
-If, for any reason, you need to do it, please follow one of these procedure below:
+If, for any reason, you need to do it, please follow the procedure below.
 :::

 :::caution